enphnt/resalert/README.md

 ### 4 - Run the Program
-1. Run the program, either via SSH or within a terminal, by executing the shell script:
+1. Run the program, either via SSH or within a terminal on the Pi, by executing the shell script:

 		./<absolute/path/to>/alert.sh

+2. Use the push button to terminate the program manually.